📞 Free surplus check. No upfront fees, ever. Start here → Serving all of Miami-Dade County, FL

 Who Qualifies to Claim Miami-Dade Surplus Funds?

 If any of the following apply to you, there may be surplus funds from your Miami-Dade foreclosure waiting to be claimed.
-We do a free check — no commitment required.
+We do a free check with no commitment required.

 Check My Eligibility Free